Pressure shifts in pulsatile shear: A microfluidic method to probe the normal stress response of complex fluids: Results

 A set of \textsc{laps} experiments sweeps both the angular frequency~$\omega$ and pressure amplitude~$p_0\equiv A|p_\text{in}|$.
-Provided that the Weissenberg number~[$\text{Wi}=\lambda_\text{E}\dot\gamma$, evaluated at the wall shear rate~$\dot\gamma=2Q/(wh^2)$] and the dimensionless strain~$\text{Wi}/\text{De}$ are sufficiently large,\cite{ewoldt2016} a \textsc{laps} experiment accesses non-linear viscoelasticity, as confirmed by comparing the \textsc{laps} region (where $2992\alt\text{Wi}_\text{max}/\text{De}\alt 42121$, calculated based on the maximal shear rate) to strain-sweep data (Fig.~\ref{fig:laos}).
+Provided that the Weissenberg number~[$\text{Wi}=\lambda_\text{E}\dot\gamma$, evaluated at the wall shear rate~$\dot\gamma=2Q/(wh^2)$] and the dimensionless strain~$\text{Wi}/\text{De}$ are sufficiently large,\cite{ewoldt2016} a \textsc{laps} experiment accesses non-linear viscoelasticity, as confirmed by comparing the \textsc{laps} region (where $2992\alt\text{Wi}_\text{max}/\text{De}\alt 42\,121$, calculated based on the maximal shear rate) to strain-sweep data (Fig.~\ref{fig:laos}).
 Owing to the large shear rates present, we explore a broad range of Pipkin space spanning $3\alt\text{Wi}_\text{max}\alt 297$ and $2.6\times 10^{-4}\alt\text{De}\alt 2.3\times 10^{-2}$, depending on the fluid under investigation.
 For completeness, we show such a plot in the supplementary material, in Fig.~S6.
 Representative \textsc{laps} frequency sweeps are shown in Fig.~\ref{fig:laps}~(top).
-We observe the periodic modulation of the pressure measurement about a mean steady-state value.
-For the polymeric solutions, the resulting shear rate waveforms are distorted from sinusoidal waves due to the very broad shear-thinning response noticeable in the `turning regions' with near-zero shear rate.
-Additionally, we observe a phase shift between the pressure (top row) and shear rate (bottom row) signals, independent of fluid rheology and applied pressure.
-Since in all cases $\text{Wo}\ll 1$, this time delay is likely due to compliance as has been previously observed.\cite{recktenwald2021,bonacci2023} For the Newtonian control case and all flow conditions $(\omega,p_0)$, time-averaged pressure data agree with predictions of Eq.~(\ref{eq:3p}) to within 0.4\% of the absolute value.
+We observe the periodic modulation of the \textit{in situ} pressure measurement about a mean steady-state value.
+For the polymeric solutions, the resulting shear rate waveforms are distorted from sinusoidal waves due to the very broad shear-thinning response noticeable in the `core regions' of high shear rate.
+Additionally, we observe a phase shift between the shear rate (bottom row) and pressure (top row) signals, independent of fluid rheology and applied pressure.
+It indicates that the output pressure lags behind the flow.
+Since in all cases $\text{Wo}\ll 1$,\cite{recktenwald2021,bonacci2023} this time delay is likely due to the air in the pressure port or compliance of the pressure tubing.
+For the Newtonian control case and all flow conditions $(\omega,p_0)$, time-averaged pressure data agree with predictions of Eq.~(\ref{eq:3p}) to within 0.4\% of the absolute value.
 The highlighted region in Fig.~\ref{fig:laps}~(top) indicates that the Newtonian data are close to zero, but not identically zero.
 We use this as a baseline measurement for comparison of the non-Newtonian results by subtracting the constant offset, which deviated from zero within experimental uncertainty.
 At smaller maximum shear rates~$\dot\gamma_\text{max}$, or flow strengths~$\text{Wi}_\text{max}$, these results are also broadly consistent with the predicted (baseline) response, similar to the Newtonian case, as indicated by the arrow in Fig.~\ref{fig:laps}~(top) for $\text{Wi}_\text{max}^\text{XG}\simeq 4$.
 We might call this the `moderately' non-linear (viscous-dominated) region of the $(\omega,p_0)$ parameter space (the lower left).
 At higher $\omega$ and/or $p_0$ (note the functional dependence of the inverse gain~$1/A$ on $\omega$), the onset of elastic effects is closely associated with a vertical shift between the measured and predicted pressure waveforms.
 In other words, the pressure

 oscillates about an offset~$p_\text{off}+\Delta p_\text{S}$ rather than just the first term as in Eq.~(\ref{eq:3p}).
 After baseline subtraction, the vertical displacement term~$\Delta p_\text{S}$ defined by the pressure-shift approach accounts for elastic stresses and reduces to zero in the moderately non-linear regime where these can be neglected.
 It is thus an index that describes in some way a degree of non-linearity.
 Departures from moderately non-linear responses increase with Wi---and so does $N_1$---accompanied by an amplification of the modulation component ($|p_\text{out}|\agt p_0$).